GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (222).md

 **Range**: 2 yards

 **Effect**: You have harnessed some supernatural force.
 If the attack resolves in a way that inflicts a wound against you, it also inflicts a wound against that creature.
 The wound die result for both yourself and the other creature will be the same die roll result.
-If either you or the opposing creature do not receive wounds, the spell will fail unless you use the same alternative (such as creatures of undeath losing points of undeath)- in which case it is considered that an attack of identical nature has been inflicted upon the other creature.
+If either you or the opposing creature do not receive wounds, the spell will fail unless you use the same alternative (such as creatures of undeath losing points of undeath)- in which case it is considered that of an attack of identical nature has been inflicted upon the other creature.

 **At Higher Tiers**: Each tier beyond minimum increases the range by 2 yards.